-It is an impressive country, where Wild Frontiers run 3 camps/lodges:
+It is an impressive country, where Wild Frontiers runs three camps and lodges:

 - Ishasha Wilderness Camp in Queen Elizabeth National Park

 - Baker’s Lodge in Murchison Falls

 Today, we’d like to take you on a quick tour of our Buhoma Lodge.

 Bwindi’s mist-covered hills are blanketed by one of Africa’s oldest rain forests, and is home to an estimated 350 mountain gorillas – almost half of the world’s population.
 Exploring this national park on a peaceful forest walk uncovers a host of natural treasures.
 The forest buzzes with birdsong and insects calls, being one of the top 10 birding sites in Africa with over 350 species, including 23 endemics and 7 IUCN red data listed species.
 Home to over 200 species of butterfly and 120 small mammals including L’Hoest monkeys with their white beards, the shy giant forest hog and the clawless otter, time spent in this forest is a “Ctrl-Alt-Delete” reboot for the soul, where a walk to the Muyanga Waterfall is a must.
 Community interactions include visits to the award-winning Bwindi Community Hospital, a community walk through local villages to see how locals brew local gin (waragi) from bananas; a visit to the Batwa Pygmy Tribe and a visit to the local school and orphanage.

 Buhoma Lodge, set inside the National Park, commands uninterrupted views over the forest – mountain gorillas have even been spotted in our garden!

 At a glance: